Alberto-Hache/Lil-Grid-Lab/docs/Backlog.md

 * PEP8 coding conventions:
   http://books.agiliq.com/projects/essential-python-tools/en/latest/linters.html
 * Review TODO's and implement or move to backlog.
+* Structure files and docs in repo (see: https://docs.python-guide.org/writing/structure/)
 Future:

 * Auto-pause the world when all agents are dead?
 * Extract strings with program name, version, etc ("Lil' Grid Lab"...). from code.
 * Add logging (using standard 'logging' module).
-* Move all strings to ui.py or to yaml file(s), allowing L10N.
+* L10N: Move all strings to ui.py or to yaml file(s).
 * Refactor environment for asynchronous threads/processes?

 ## AI - Action